tetzng/pez/docs/commands.md

 - Install from CLI targets or from `pez.toml` (when no targets are given).
 - Targets: `owner/repo[@ref]`, `host/owner/repo[@ref]`, full URL, absolute/`~/` paths.
-- Options: `--force`, `--prune` (remove lockfile entries not present in `pez.toml`).
+- Options:
+  - `--force` Reinstall even if the target already exists.
+  - `--prune` (only available when running without explicit targets) removes lockfile entries that are no longer declared in `pez.toml` after a successful install.
 - Behavior:
-  - CLI‑specified targets are appended to `pez.toml` (relative paths are normalized to absolute).
+  - CLI‑specified targets are appended to `pez.toml`; relative paths are normalized to absolute paths before writing.
   - `owner/repo` resolves to `https://github.com/owner/repo`; `host/...` without a scheme is normalized to `https://host/...`.
   - Selectors: `@latest`, `@version:<v>`, `@branch:<b>`, `@tag:<t>`, `@commit:<sha>` influence the resolved commit for fresh installs and `install --force`.
   - Duplicate files: pez tracks destination paths seen during the run and skips a plugin if copying would overwrite an existing file (applies to both CLI targets and `pez.toml`).
 A warning is printed and the plugin’s files are not recorded.
   - Concurrency: with explicit targets, clones run concurrently (bounded by `PEZ_JOBS`) and file copies run sequentially with duplicate‑path detection; installs from `pez.toml` are processed sequentially with the same duplicate detection.
-  - Existing clones: when the repository directory already exists, CLI targets are skipped with a warning unless `--force` is provided; installs from `pez.toml` return an error for that plugin unless `--force` is provided.
+  - Existing clones: CLI targets are skipped with a warning unless you pass `--force`.
+When running from `pez.toml`, entries that already exist in `pez-lock.toml` and on disk are treated as up to date and skipped unless you pass `--force`.
+If a clone exists without a matching lockfile entry, pez returns an error unless you pass `--force`.
+  - With `--prune`, pez behaves as though `pez prune` were run immediately after the install, removing lockfile entries that are no longer declared in `pez.toml`.

 ## uninstall

 - Remove the specified plugins (`owner/repo`).
 With `--stdin`, also read plugin repos from standard input (one per line).
 - Options:
   - `--force` Remove files recorded in the lockfile even if the repository directory is missing.
-  - `--stdin` Read `owner/repo` list from stdin (ignores blank lines and lines starting with `#`).
+  - `--stdin` Read `owner/repo` values from stdin.
+Blank lines and lines starting with `#` are ignored; the remaining entries are sorted and deduplicated before processing.
 - Behavior: removes the cloned repository (if present) and files recorded in `pez-lock.toml`.
 Without `--force` when the repo directory is missing, the command prints the target files and exits.
 - Example:
   - `printf "owner/a\nowner/b\n" | pez uninstall --stdin`